Phone-GWP-group

 Whilst many businesses do not even consider how the colours they use can affect sales and how their brand is perceived, doing so can prove a significant competitive advantage.

-It is, of course, critical to consider your target consumers, the use of the pack, what your competitors are doing, and consistency with your existing branding.
+It is, of course, essential to consider your target consumers, the use of the packaging, what your competitors are doing, and consistency with your existing branding.

-But equally, if a carefully chosen colour can help nudge potential customers towards your products, it is essential that you get your packaging colours right.
+However, equally important is that if a carefully chosen colour can help nudge potential customers towards your products, you must get your packaging colours right.

-For help with packaging colour psychology, please do not hesitate to get in touch and speak with a member of the GWP team.
+For help with packaging colour psychology, get in touch with one of our packaging experts at GWP today.

 Further reading